dandi/dandi-mcp-server/dandi-rest-server/README.md

 #### LLM-Powered Metadata Enhancement
 - `enhance_dandiset_metadata`: Use LLM to enhance dandiset metadata based on text descriptions of requested modifications

+### Example prompts:

+#### Enhance Metadata with Additional Contributors

+Enhance the metadata of dandiset 216320 on archive https://api-staging.dandiarchive.org/api to include Stephanie Prince.
+Show me the new metadata for approval, and then modify the metadata of the dataset with the new metadata.

 ## Configuration

 ### Environment Variables